 |24 months through 5 years of age (prior to the 6th birthday)||1|

-after the one-year birthday, separated from the second dose by at least 2
+third dose after the one-year birthday, separated from the second dose by at

-† Two doses at least 2 months apart.
+b Two doses at least 2 months apart

-Children who have received one or more doses of Prevnar may complete the immunization series with Prevnar 13.
 Children 15 months through 5 years of age who are considered completely immunized with Prevnar may receive one dose of Prevnar 13 to elicit immune responses to the six additional serotypes.
 This catch-up (supplemental) dose of Prevnar 13 should be administered with an interval of at least 8 weeks after the final dose of Prevnar.
-The immune responses induced by this Prevnar 13 schedule may result in lower antibody concentrations for the 6 additional serotypes (types 1, 3, 5, 6A, 7F, and 19A), compared to antibody concentrations following 4 doses of Prevnar 13 (given at 2, 4, 6, and 12 to 15 months).
+The immune responses induced by this Prevnar 13 schedule may result in lower antibody concentrations for the 6 additional serotypes (types 1, 3, 5, 6A, 7F, and 19A), compared to antibody concentrations following 4 doses of Prevnar 13 (given at 2, 4, 6, and 12-15 months).

 Prevnar 13 is administered as a single dose.